devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## Amazon MQ

 - Amazon MQ is a managed message broker service that provides compatibility with many popular message brokers.
 AWS recommends Amazon MQ for migrating applications from existing message brokers that rely on compatibility with APIs such as JMS or protocols such as AMQP, MQTT, OpenWire, and STOMP.

+## AWS Elastic Beanstalk

+- It has different deployment policies:
+  - All at once – The quickest deployment method.
+Suitable if you can accept a short loss of service and if quick deployments are important to you.
+With this method, Elastic Beanstalk deploys the new application version to each instance.
+  - Rolling – Avoids downtime and minimizes reduced availability at a cost of a longer deployment time.
+Suitable if you can't accept any period of completely lost service.
+With this method, your application is deployed to your environment one batch of instances at a time.
+  - Rolling with additional batch – Avoids any reduced availability at a cost of an even longer deployment time compared to the Rolling method.
+Suitable if you must maintain the same bandwidth throughout the deployment.
+With this method, Elastic Beanstalk launches an extra batch of instances, then performs a rolling deployment.
+  - Immutable – A slower deployment method that ensures your new application version is always deployed to new instances instead of updating existing instances.
+It also has the additional advantage of a quick and safe rollback in case the deployment fails.
+  - Traffic splitting – A canary testing deployment method.
+Suitable if you want to test the health of your new application version using a portion of incoming traffic while keeping the rest of the traffic served by the old application version.
+- You can avoid this downtime by performing a blue/green deployment, where you deploy the new version to a separate environment and then swap CNAMEs of the two environments to redirect traffic to the new version instantly.
+With this method, you can have two independent environments and you can quickly switch between the version by swapping the URLs.

+## AppStream 2.0

+- Amazon AppStream 2.0 is a fully managed application streaming service.
+You centrally manage your desktop applications on AppStream 2.0 and securely deliver them to any computer.
+You can easily scale to any number of users across the globe without acquiring, provisioning, and operating hardware or infrastructure.

+## Redshift

+- WS KMS keys are specific to a region.
+If you want to enable cross-region snapshot copy for an AWS KMS-encrypted cluster, you must configure a `snapshot copy grant` for a master key in the destination region so that Amazon Redshift can perform encryption operations in the destination region.

 ## Networking